 At Reflexions Counselling and Psychotherapy we offer both counselling and psychotherapy in our central location in Newcastle upon Tyne.
 The choice really depends on the treatment plan which is usually put in place following the first session.
 This therapeutic plan is then modified over time, depending on your goals.
 Many people stop when they have reached their agreed goal, whilst some then go on to explore deeper issues.

 Fees for Counselling & Psychotherapy

 We are a professional therapy practice working from warm & comfortable business premises in central Newcastle.
 This is in keeping with our straight forward approach to help you to sort out your issues and move on with your life.
 We use modern and traditional techniques in an integrative approach to your treatment.
-Since 1st August 2015 we charge you for individual sessions the first time we meet you.
+From 1st August 2015 we have charged you for individual sessions from the first time we meet you.
 It is important for you to feel comfortable with us and our way of working and there is of course no obligation to continue after the first session.
 For couples we do charge a full fee for the first session as, after carrying our research on this, this works best for both clients and ourselves.
 Therapeutically this seems to encourage a higher level of commitment and participation from the start of sessions.